SSWConsulting/SSW.Rules.Content/rules/do-you-book-a-minimum-of-1-days-work-at-a-time/rule.md

 There are always exceptions, such as emergencies or small fixes, but do your best to limit them.

+If a dev is asked to do a few hours' work on a day that he is not already booked, a good response is something like “I’m available tomorrow if you’d like to book a day.
+Let me know if that's ok and I'll work on this then.”

 ### Checking for Exceptions

 You should always bill an 8-hour day, unless the developer feels that some time should be written off and you agree with their assessment.
 Speak to the developer if you see any discrepancies.